alipex/box64-builds/README.md

 # box64-builds

+> [!CAUTION]
+> This is a work-in-progress.
+Any files in this repository or any release may not work correctly for now.
+You have been warned!

 Here you can find various versions of box64 that are automatically built upon a new release or commit to the [ptitSeb/box64](https://github.com/ptitSeb/box64) repository.

 ## Details regarding releases